 Could there possibly be a solution?
 Why, yes.
 There is!
 Introducing the video vignette.

 A video vignette is a 15-30 second excerpt from a bigger video, that conveys a story or piece of the big picture.
 Breaking down your video into easy-to-digest segments (kind of like book chapter excerpts or highlights) is a great way to stretch your video budget, use some of your favorite footage and quotes (that make the final cut) and generate some great fodder for effective social engagement.
-LinkedIn and Facebook were made for short videos and, in fact, for engaging social media videos, Facebook recommends creating videos as short as 15 seconds.
+LinkedIn, Instagram and Facebook were made for short videos and, in fact, for engaging social media videos, Facebook recommends creating videos as short as 15 seconds.
 The social media industry as a whole continues to move towards video over static image content, because video proves to be the most engaging and immersive form of content time and time again.

 Sounds easy?
 But where do you start?